-Millions of UK children worry over air pollution near their school, according to a survey.
+Millions of UK children worry about air pollution near school

 More than two fifths (43 per cent) of children polled – who live in towns and cities – are now concerned about the levels, new figures reveal.